salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

     * ylabel
     * legend

     In that order.
-And you will need to add a line specifications for each plot.
+And you will need to add a line specification for each plot.

 === "Answer 2"